Águila Blanca (heist): Strategy and execution

 Wells Fargo used to store large amounts of money in its depot at Culbro Industrial Park in West Hartford, exploiting a lack of public awareness about it and the city's industrial nature to keep as much as $30 million at the site.
 The corporation employed individuals at minimum wage, hoping to offset losses caused by an increase in competition.
 However, this mostly attracted employees with little to no experience.
 This branch was managed by Jim McKeon, who took the job after only five months of guard duty.
 This lack of experience manifested itself in his management of the delivery routes and assets, where he granted liberty beyond the rule book to his subordinates for the sake of completing the task with the resources available.
 McKeon employed 25-year old Víctor Manuel Gerena as his second in command, with both starting their employment with the company with only a month of difference.
 Among his coworkers, Gerena gained a reputation as a stoic individual, distancing his personal life from most, but his work load earned him one of the vault's keys.

 Gerena was sued for the child support of two daughters and lacked any means of transportation when he became engaged to his then girlfriend Liza Soto.
-On August 29, 1983, he rented a Malibu at a non-credit locale named Ugly Duckling Rent-A-Car and brought it to the Wells Fargo depot as a test to see if McKeon's laxity would allow it to be parked inside the delivery van area adjacent to the vault.
+On August 29, 1983, he rented a Chevrolet Malibu at a non-credit locale named Ugly Duckling Rent-A-Car and brought it to the Wells Fargo depot as a test to see if McKeon's laxity would allow it to be parked inside the delivery van area adjacent to the vault.
 He claimed that it was borrowed from a friend who would be mad if it was damaged by vandals and thieves who frequented the area.
 Having accomplished this goal, Gerena completed his schedule as usual and finished the work day without incident.
 He requested a full-size vehicle from the same locale on Friday, September 9, 1983, this time, a 1978 Mercury Marquis, and received a clearance from its manager to keep it throughout the weekend.
 However, this plan suffered a setback when this vehicle failed and the lessee replaced it with a 1973 Buick LeSabre.
 On September 12, 1983, four days after his planned wedding, Gerena drove the rented car to work, and after arriving at 11 a.m., discovered that he and a coworker, Tim Girard, were locked out of the depot.
 After being called, McKeon arrived along another employee, Bob Shewokis, and opened the doors.